-On September 11, 2001 Virginia Buckingham, now Senior Director of U.S. Public Affairs for Pfizer, Inc., was serving as the CEO of Logan Airport and was subsequently blamed for the attacks launched there.
+On Sept.
+11, 2001, Virginia Buckingham, now Senior Director of U.S. Public Affairs for Pfizer, Inc., was serving as the CEO of Logan International Airport and was subsequently blamed for the attacks launched there.
 For the past sixteen years, Buckingham has worked to shed light on both the personal and broader implications of scapegoating in our culture and provide insights on building resilience.
 In her keynote at GovLoop’s Next Generation of Government Training Summit, Buckingham shared her emotional story about responsibility, resilience and rebuilding after a tragedy.

 Six words altered Buckingham’s life, “Two planes are off the radar.”

 We all remember where we were that fateful day.
 And while the majority of us are united by our stories in the days after the attacks, that was not the case for Buckingham.
 Only two days later, the first news stories about her being fired emerged.

 One headline read, “Now we know the price of appointing unqualified leaders.”
 Another compared Buckingham to a salmon, “soon to be swept away with the disaster of 9/11 following her for the rest of her life.”

 Society is always eager to blame someone for pain or tragedy.
 Even Eisenhower once said, “The search for a scapegoat is the easiest of all hunting expeditions.”